-However, a current state of uncertainty about the contours of Caremark liability in the Delaware Chancery Court make it impossible to know the definitive scope of national security-related risks for which directors and officers may face liability.
+However, a current state of uncertainty about the contours of Caremark liability in the Delaware Chancery Court makes it difficult to determine the scope of national security-related risks for which directors and officers may face liability.
 There is an ongoing debate within the Court of Chancery over whether Caremark liability is confined to losses caused by noncompliance with positive law (so-called Massey claims) of the sort discussed in the previous paragraph, or whether it can also be premised on a board's or officer's failure to oversee business risks.
-In SolarWinds, Vice Chancellor Sam Glasscock III noted that while no decision applying the Caremark doctrine to date has found directors liable solely for failure to oversee business risks, it is possible to imagine an "extreme hypothetical" leading to liability.
-By
+124 In